How to Show Promotions on Your Resume: Guide + Examples

 Who is this approach best for?

-This method is well-suited to promotions in which your title changes but your day-to-day activities remain the same.
+This method is well-suited to promotions where your title changes, but your day-to-day activities remain the same.
 This might occur when an employer decides to adjust someone’s title to more accurately reflect their responsibilities and duties or when an employee’s contribution to the workplace is acknowledged with a title change that doesn’t alter their daily work.

 How to do it